-- NEW Walking-Working Surfaces: OSHA Takes Major Steps to Overhaul Slips, Trips, and Falls Standard
+- Walking-Working Surfaces: OSHA Takes Major Steps to Overhaul Slips, Trips, and Falls Standard

-- NEW Portable Ladder Safety: Don't Fall for Common Missteps
+- Portable Ladder Safety: Don't Fall for Common Missteps

-- NEW Inspections: Preventing Slips, Trips, and Falls and Other Workplace Hazards
+- Inspections: Preventing Slips, Trips & Falls and Other Workplace Hazards

-- NEW Fall Protection: Understanding the New General Industry Options
+- Fall Protection: Understanding the New General Industry Options

-- NEW Walking-Working Surfaces Training: Take the Next Step to Prevent Slips, Trips, and Falls
+- Walking-Working Surfaces Training: Take the Next Step to Prevent Slips, Trips & Falls

-- NEW How Transporters Are Affected by Walking-Working Surfaces
+- How Transporters Are Affected by Walking-Working Surfaces

 When must employers comply?

-The majority of the new requirements under Subpart D were effective January 17, 2017; however, OSHA has extended the compliance dates for a few requirements, as specified below.
+The majority of the new requirements under Subpart D were effective January 17, 2017; however, a few of the deadlines are different.
+See below for important compliance dates.